gazebo-web/cloudsim/docs/README.md

 #### Machines

-The Machines component is in charge of requesting instances to cloud providers in where to launch simulations.
+The Machines component is in charge of requesting instances to cloud providers in which to launch simulations.
 It also provides methods to terminate instances, and count the amount of instances running on a specific Platform.

 An AWS EC2 implementation of this component can be found in the `ignitionrobotics.com/web/cloudsim/pkg/cloud/aws/ec2`